 Several times during the semester, attorneys practicing in various law specialty areas speak to students about their work.
 A different practice area is featured at each session.
 Past topics have included employment law, real estate, intellectual property, family law, environmental law, sports and entertainment law, and many more.

 An annual event (traditionally held at the beginning of the Spring semester) in which employers staff booths to provide information on their organizations.
 This is a great opportunity to network and learn about traditional and alternative career options.

 Hosting on-campus dinners and brunches where students meet informally with practicing attorneys.

 Alumni Volunteer Network

 The Alumni Volunteer Network provides a unique opportunity for students to make valuable connections with alumni to learn about specific areas of practice and/or other career fields.
-The ACN is an excellent resource for students who are interested in establishing or enhancing a professional network.
+The AVN is an excellent resource for students who are interested in establishing or enhancing a professional network.